myltik/azure-docs.ru-ru/articles/automation/automation-runbook-settings.md

 <properties
-   pageTitle="Параметры модуля Runbook"
+   pageTitle="Runbook settings"
-   description="Описываются параметры конфигурации для модуля Runbook службы автоматизации Azure и то, как изменить их с помощью портала управления Azure и Windows PowerShell." services="automation" documentationCenter="" authors="bwren"
+   description="Describes the configuration settings for a runbook in Azure Automation and how to change them using both the Azure Management Portal and Windows PowerShell." services="automation" documentationCenter="" authors="bwren"